Dinofelis

-Dinofelis is a genus of extinct sabre-toothed cats belonging to the tribe Metailurini or possibly Smilodontini.
-They were widespread in Europe, Asia, Africa and North America at least 5 million to about 1.2 million years ago (Early Pliocene to Early Pleistocene).
-Fossils very similar to Dinofelis from Lothagam range back to the Late Miocene, some 8 million years ago.
+Dinofelis is an extinct genus of machairodontine (sabre-toothed cat), usually classified in the tribe Metailurini.
+It was widespread in Europe, Asia, Africa and North America from 5 million to about 1.2 million years ago (early Pliocene to early Pleistocene).
+Fossils very similar to Dinofelis from Lothagam range back to around 8 million years ago, in the Late Miocene.